-1.In College meetings
+In College meetings

+- Participation in concise and continuous Child Studies - Class presentations including planning, assessment, lesson evaluation, work samples and student and class profiles

+- Dialogue about assessment, differentiated teaching and learning. - Presentation of student's wellbeing, either needing physical, emotional, social or learning support.

+At School:

-- Participation in concise and continuous Child Studies - Class presentations including planning, assessment, lesson evaluation, work samples and student and class profiles - Dialogue about assessment, differentiated teaching and learning. - Presentation of student's wellbeing, either needing physical, emotional, social or learning support. - 2.At School: all meetings were held safely following the COVID-19 management plan of the school - Learning Support meetings to establish student wellbeing support. - Class meetings, where class teachers talk about relevant developmental stage of the class in relation to the curriculum and other educational topics, including reports. - Reflection of Student learning and classroom practice documented in teacher's diary. - Attendance at talks given by guest speakers. - Mentor time with specialists including class observations. - Professional development meetings before the start of a new term with different topics, guest speakers or practical applications, such as Speech, Movement, Water Colour Painting etc. - Individual parent meetings after the mid-year report - Study groups and speech work - Sensitive Children workshop for teachers and parents
+- all meetings were held safely following the COVID-19 management plan of the school - Learning Support meetings to establish student wellbeing support. - Class meetings, where class teachers talk about relevant developmental stage of the class in relation to the curriculum and other educational topics, including reports. - Reflection of Student learning and classroom practice documented in teacher's diary. - Mentor time with specialists including class observations. - Professional development meetings before the start of a new term with different topics, practical applications, such as Speech, Movement, Water Colour Painting etc. - Individual parent meetings after the mid-year report

-3. Webinars and Zoom meetings:
+Webinars and Zoom meetings:

-- Glenaeon Steiner School one week intensive for class teachers before start of a new school year - Eugen Schwartz Webinar in the summer holidays for preparation for the next school year and class - Regional Kindergarten meetings - Professional Development with Association of Independent Schools. - Steiner Education Australia offered a variety of topics. - Online courses on the NCCD website. - Online learning on the NESA website.
+- Glenaeon Steiner School one week intensive for class teachers before start of a new school year - Regional Kindergarten meetings - Professional Development with Association of Independent Schools. - Steiner Education Australia offered a variety of topics. - Online courses on the NCCD website. - Online learning on the NESA website.

-6. DETAILS OF TEACHING STAFF WHO ARE RESPONSIBLE FOR DELIVERING THE CURRICULUM
+6. TEACHING STAFF WHO ARE RESPONSIBLE FOR DELIVERING THE CURRICULUM CLASS TEACHERS